There’s a white American proverb about violent protests that goes something like this: “What good will it do?”

 Perhaps riots are more than just “the language of the unheard,” as Dr. King once asserted.
 Perhaps they are the stotting of an infuriated, oppressed people signaling back to powers that terrorize them that they too are powerful.

-The might of the people is on display in these civil rebellions, taking aim at the symbols of the entire capitalist system in which our militant white supremacist society is rooted, stotting their capacity for economic disruption.
+The might of the people is on display in these rebellions, taking aim at the symbols of the entire capitalist system in which our militaristic white supremacist society is rooted, stotting their capacity for economic disruption.
 Whether or not that might is equal to that of their opponents will be proven through the conflict.
 Who will be able to impose their will onto the other will be revealed in time.

 I’m not pushing for more riots.
 I remain an advocate for nonviolent struggle, largely because the data on nonviolence looks more promising.